diodesign/diosix/README.md

 The boot capsule is expected to provide a user interface through which more capsules containing applications can be loaded from storage and executed.
 On embedded devices or servers, the boot capsule could start services and programs automatically.
 In any case, capsules are isolated from each other, preventing one from interfering with one another.

 Diosix does not require a RISC-V CPU with the hypervisor ISA enabled to achieve this, though it will support that functionality as soon as it stabilizes.
 In the meantime, the hypervisor uses the processor cores' physical memory protection feature to enforce the separation of capsules.
 Eventually, Diosix will use the hypervisor ISA and fall back to physical memory protection if needed.

-### Further documentation <a name="wiki"></a>

-The above documentation describes the process of building and running Diosix.
-For more details on how it works under the hood, please consult the project's [work-in-progress wiki](https://github.com/diodesign/diosix/wiki).

 ### Development branches <a name="branches"></a>